yWorks/yfiles-for-html-demos/demos/04-tutorial-layout-features/hierarchic-edge-grouping/README.md

 [You can also run this demo online](https://live.yworks.com/demos/04-tutorial-layout-features/hierarchic-edge-grouping/index.html).

+Layout Features Tutorial

-## Hierarchic Layout with Edge Grouping
+# Hierarchic Layout with Edge Grouping

 This demo shows how to configure edge grouping for the [Hierarchic Layout](https://docs.yworks.com/yfileshtml/#/api/HierarchicLayout).